Wonton Soup: Proof Structures Under Interventions

 • block_split_ifs: unsolved, normalized GED 0.57.

-Interpretation: one theorem shows both outcomes we care about.
-Some lesions reroute and recover, while others collapse.
+Interpretation: one theorem shows both outcomes we care about—some lesions reroute and recover, others collapse.
 The split between GED=0 replicate and GED>0 reroute/collapse appears inside a single local intervention family.

 B. Different Theorems, Different Intervention Patterns